JBExcoffier/DBT_Tutorial/README.md

 # ELT with DBT : an introductory tutorial

-⭐ This repo contains the code for the **_ELT with DBT : an introductory tutorial_ blogpost** available on Medium : **https://medium.com/@jb.excoffier/elt-with-dbt-an-introductory-tutorial-35780f449d43**.
+⭐ This repo contains the code for the **_Data Build Tool : introductory tutorial_ blogpost**.
+It is in two parts on Medium :
+1. _Data Build Tool : introductory tutorial — Part 1/2_ : already available at **https://medium.com/@jb.excoffier/data-build-tool-introductory-tutorial-part-1-2-9186f5ac5947**.
+2. _Data Build Tool : introductory tutorial — Part 2/2_ : coming soon, stay tuned !

 It is an introduction to the **_ELT_** (**E**xtract **L**oad **T**ransform) way of processing data and **_DBT_** (**D**ata **B**uild **T**ool) to manage the data transformation part.
 The blogpost describes the best functionalities of DBT and illustrates each of them with code from this repo.